 Recent enough to not be sepia-wrapped, and told with such emotion to be engaging, Pirlo’s footballing memories are incredible to listen to.
 His admonishment of our Liverpool-supporting photographer with a deft roll of the eyes at the mere mention of the 2005 Champions League Final, the way his face lights up at the mention of Nesta, Kakā and Maldini’s vested interests in the MLS, and his visible interest in the form of fellow countryman and Juve teammate Giovinco at LA Galaxy, all show that he still adores the game but leave a wrangling feeling that we are nearing the end of our time witnessing Pirlo’s gifts on the pitch.

 How long can a player live his career in the past tense?
 How long can a player who has seen, achieved, and been instrumental, in so much simply enjoy the game for the game’s sake, without another taste of glory?

-Whilst the cultural charms of New York City drew Pirlo to the United States, it seems unclear if the football will be the reason keeping him there.
+While the cultural charms of New York City drew Pirlo to the United States, it seems unclear if the football will be the reason keeping him there.
 “Yes, the desire to come to the United States came about from wanting to try a new experience abroad” he explains, “but it also seemed the best place to come as a footballer, since it’s a rapidly developing league in a country where football is really growing.

 “There is tremendous potential and a desire to go even further.
 They have everything in place to become one of the most important leagues in the world.
-Already in the last few years, they’ve grown a lot but, obviously, there’s still room for improvement.”
+Already in the last few years they’ve grown a lot, but obviously there’s still room for improvement.”